CivicActions/ssp-toolkit/docs/ssp.md

 **Summary:** Fully inherited from AWS (FedRAMP).

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: incident response training.

 ##### CivicActions

 All CivicActions employees are required to participate in incident response training, as required by Incident Response Plan changes, and annually.
 The CivicActions Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) is the basis for the training and the incident response workflow created by the Security Office.
+Upon a review of past incidents, the training is updated to ensure processes and workflows are updated.

+##### Project

+CivicActions Operations and users of the Project system with incident response responsibilities are required to participate in incident response training once the role is assumed within 10 days, as required by Project changes, and annually.
+The Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) is the basis for the training and the incident response workflow created by the Security team.
 Upon a review of past incidents, the training is updated to ensure processes and workflows are updated.

 ### IR-4: Incident Handling